BuzzteeBear/OpenXR-MotionCompensation/OpenXR-MotionCompensation_User_Guide.md

   - `yaw`: use the virtual tracker data provided by Yaw VR and Yaw 2.
 Either while using SRS or Game Engine.
   - the keys `offset_...`, `use_cor_pos` and `cor_...` are used to handle the configuration of the center of rotation (cor) for all available virtual trackers.
 - `translational_filter` and `rotational_filter`: set the filtering magnitude (key `strength` with valid options between **0.0** and **1.0**) number of filtering stages (key `order`with valid options: **1, 2, 3**).
-- `shortcuts`: can be used to ocnfigure shortcuts for different commands (See [List of keyboard bindings](appendix:_list-of-keyboard-bindings) for valid values):
+- `shortcuts`: can be used to ocnfigure shortcuts for different commands (See [List of keyboard bindings](appendix:-list-of-keyboard-bindings) for valid values):
   - `activate`- turn motion compensation on or off.
-Note that this implicitly triggers the `center` action if that hasn't been executed before.
+Note that this implicitly triggers the calibration action (`center`) if that hasn't been executed before.
   - `center` - recalibrate the neutral reference pose of the tracker
   - `translation_increase`, `translation_decrease` - modify the strength of the translational filter.
 Changes made during runtime can be saved by using a save command (see below).
   - `rotation_increase`, `rotation_decrease` = see above, but for rotational filter